Dre Campbell Farm

 Companion Planting Guide: Plants You Can Grow Next to Each Other

 This guide outlines good companion plants for vegetables, fruits, herbs, and flowers.
-We’ll also highlight those to avoid planting near each other.
+We’ll also highlight those that you should avoid planting near each other.

 The Benefits of Companion Planting